ipatalas/ngComponentUtility/component-intellisense/README.md

 - refresh all when configuration changes (glob for example)
 - feature flags to disable specific functions
 - rename component feature - update all usages
+- rethink the way components are parsed (component config is not a JSON, might contain incompatible stuff)
+	- `controller` field does not necessarily is a string, may be a class name directly
+	- `template` field may `require` a file instead of hardcoding it in the component
+	- make sure both TypeScript and bare JS are supported